 This far into his career, Van Morrison’s still capable of radio friendly pop gems like ‘Queen of the Slipstream’, which is tuneful and pretty.
 There’s also the romantic ‘Someone Like You’, which is warm and heartfelt enough to feel profound.
 The Negro spiritual ‘Sometimes I Feel Like A Motherless Child’ is bent to fit the disc’s mood, and works well.
 There are more literary references on ‘Alan Watts Blues’ and the repetition of the pretty riff of ‘Did Ye Get Healed?’ allows for beauty when the song opens up to become more spacious.

 It doesn’t break any new ground, but Poetic Champions Compose is a very solid, warmly enjoyable Van Morrison album.

 Van Morrison connected with Irish traditional folk perennials The Chieftains for Irish Heartbeat; its ten tracks comprise of eight traditional Irish tunes and two reworkings of traditionally oriented Van Morrison songs.
 As much as Van Morrison is connecting with his Irish roots in tackling traditional fare, he’s also bringing his worn, R&B influenced, vocal cords to Irish Heartbeat, bringing a unique spin to these songs.

-Irish Heartbeat is often fun, but by definition it’s a side-note to Van Morrison’s catalogue.
+Irish Heartbeat is often fun, but by definition it’s a side-note in Van Morrison’s rich catalogue.